 Entrepreneurship is all about taking risks.
 You leave a well-paying job to embark on a journey where’s nothing is guaranteed.
 It does require guts and gusto.

-Some of the most successful entrepreneurs only got to where they are after taking risks and experiencing temporary failures in the process.
+Some of the most successful entrepreneurs only got to where they are after taking business risks and experiencing temporary failures in the process.
 Here are three common risks that entrepreneurs throughout history have taken and why you should take them for successful business growth.

 Say bye to a steady income

 Entrepreneurship demands a lot of planning and preparation in the infant stage.
 This is the reason most people require giving up their full-time jobs and regular paycheques.
 Even if your business starts generating revenue in the first year itself, as an entrepreneur, and the founder, you might have to sacrifice having a personal income unless your business reaches the break-even point.

-The lack of secure income usually acts as a fuel that drives entrepreneurs to work harder and generate multiple sources of income, but parallelly also requires them to keep perseverance until the targets are achieved.
+The lack of secure income usually acts as a fuel that drives entrepreneurs to work harder and generate multiple sources of income, but parallelly also requires them to keep persevering until the targets are achieved.